 The six key objectives of the Dairy Hub model:

-So far, the project has resulted in a 32% increase of total milk production and a 45% increase in milk production per cow.
+The project resulted in a 52% increase of total milk production and a 65% increase in milk production per cow.
 With the average number of cows having stayed the same, the increase in numbers can be attributed to improved practices and management.
+Average farm income for the reference farms increased 96% in the 12-month project.
+These results show that with dedicated focus and resources, results can be achieved faster and impacts can be greater.

 “We are proud of how the strong collaboration with our partners has contributed to the great results for the smallholder farmers involved in the KEMDAP project.
 The productivity improvements made on the farms will also generate long term socio-economic benefits not only for the smallholder farmers and their families, but also for the communities and society at large.
 It is also great to see women and youth being involved in this project as the future of the dairy sector depends on the younger generations finding a sustainable future in dairy farming.” says Jonathan Kinisu, Managing Director Tetra Pak East Africa.